How to keep your data flowing between the UK and the EU after Brexit

 It’s important to remember that your organisation may be responsible for data that flows in and out of the EU/EAA even if you don’t provide services or import/export products to the EU/EAA.

-The good news is that the Information Commissioner's Office (ICO) has advised that if you’re already compliant with current data protection rules there are only a couple of things you need to consider before 31 October 2019.
+The good news is that the Information Commissioner's Office (ICO) has advised that if you’re already compliant with current data protection rules there are only a couple of things you need to consider in order to prepare for Brexit.

 - Does your business or organisation receive any data from a business or organisation in Europe?